Fast Signal Region Detection with Application to Whole Genome Association Studies: Proposed Method: Binary and Re-Search (BiRS)

-To demonstrate the computational advantage of the BiRS algorithm, we compare it with the commonly used scan method \citep{Lin20}, focusing on the total numbers of tests conducted in such detection procedures.
+To demonstrate the computational advantage of the BiRS algorithm, we compare it with the commonly used scan method \citep{Lin20}, focusing on the total number of tests conducted in such detection procedures.

 Recall that the estimated signal regions in scan algorithm are constructed by scanning all the continuous intervals with pre-specified lengths $ L_1> \dots >L_r$.
 Note that the number of candidate intervals with length $L_j$ is $(p - L_j)$, thus one should compute $\sum_{j=1}^r\left(p - L_j\right)$ test statistics for completing the scan search.
 Since the true signal regions are usually short, e.g., $o(p)$, then the number of test statistics is around $rp$ (or $2rp$ including the threshold calculation).
 In practice, $r$ is often moderately large and in most GWASs problems $r$ is around $50$.
-For BiRS algorithm, a simple derivation indicates the following. \begin{prop} Assume that the BiRS algorithm stops after the $m$th re-search, then the number of test statistics needed does not exceeds

-where $s$ is the truncation parameter. \end{prop} According to the proof of Theorem \ref{thm:FDR} in Supplementary Material, if there are $\ell$ true signal regions, then $m \leq \ell$ with high probability.
+For BiRS algorithm, a simple derivation indicates the following. \begin{prop} Assume that the BiRS algorithm stops after the $m$th re-search, then the number of test statistics needed does not exceed $(m + 1) \left(p/2^{s - 1} + \log_2 p - s\right)$, where $s$ is the truncation parameter. \end{prop} According to the proof of Theorem S3 in Supplementary Material, if there are $\ell$ true signal regions, then $m \leq \ell$ with high probability.
 In practice, the true signal regions are usually sparse, e.g., $\ell=O(2^{s})$ in most detection problems.
 In other words, the BiRS algorithm needs to compute at most $(\ell + 2) p/2^{s - 1} \approx 2p$ test statistics, which is considerably less than the scan algorithm and empirically demonstrated in Section \ref{sec:simulation}.